wacevedo76/vimwiki/networking/osi.md

                              | application developers.
 Exmaples include FTP,
                              | Skype, etc
                              |
-  6 - Presentation           | Specifies methods for expressing dat aformats
+  6 - Presentation           | Specifies methods for expressing dat a formats
                              | and translation rules for applications.
 A
                              | standard example would b conversion of EBCDIC
                              | to ASCII coding for characters (but of little